nottnottloop/MinesweePUr/README.md

 The PU originally was going to stand for powerups.
 Didn't really think powerups would be fun in the end.
 I might add a 'crazy mode' where the board moves erratically in the future.

-The code is spaghetti, just like my Factorio bases ;)

 **Controls:**

 - 1, 2 and 3 to switch levels